build-canaries/build-canaries.github.io/_posts/2015-07-20-breaking-changes.md

 ### [Issue \#95](https://github.com/build-canaries/nevergreen/issues/95)

-We found a bug that meant custom AES keys were not being used.
-Fixing the bug means any trays with passwords being used on [nevergreen.io](http://nevergreen.io) or locally hosted versions of Nevergreen where the user has set a custom key would fail to load.
-This is because the server would no longer be able to decrypt the password.
+This bug refers to custom AES keys not being used correctly.
+Fixing it means any trays with passwords on [nevergreen.io](http://nevergreen.io) or local instances, where the user has tried to set a custom key, would fail to load.
+This is because the server would now correctly pick up the custom key and no longer be able to decrypt the password encrypted by the default key.

 ### [Issue \#94](https://github.com/build-canaries/nevergreen/issues/94)